 Australia has a TON of roundabouts so if you’re used to driving on the right, this will probably confuse you a bit.
 We literally said out loud every time we approached one: “Yield to the right, stay to the left.”
 Self driving the Great Ocean road is really not difficult.
 But watch for kangaroos, dead or alive.
 Poor things are common roadkill and they hop out unexpectedly.
 Be particularly cautious at dusk and nighttime.

 Google Offline Maps are a lifesaver anytime I travel internationally.
-Download maps for all areas you’ll be when you have wifi.
+Download maps for all areas you’ll be traveling on your Great Ocean Road itinerary.
 That way, when you don’t have service or don’t want to use data, you can still use your road maps.

 Day 1 of the Great Ocean Road Itinerary